Home Page > Supplementary Information > No-Signalman Token Remote

 Train Protection & Warning System (TPWS) Train Stop System (TSS) loops have been fitted at NSTR stop boards.
 TPWS status indicators in the form of blue lights (one for each section) are provided inside the instrument huts.
 These indicators allow the train driver to confirm that the TPWS is working correctly.
 Normally a steady light is displayed, indicating that the associated TPWS is energised.
 When a token is withdrawn, the blue light applicable to that section will start to flash, indicating that the TPWS loops are de-energised.
 The loops remain de-energised for a set period of time, normally five minutes.
 If the light is out, there is a fault either with the TPWS equipment or with the indicator.
 The driver will report the fault to the signalman.

 The train-operated points on most NSTR lines have been converted to conventional power operation.
-This change necessitated the provision of points indicators at the stop boards applicable to trains departing from a crossing loop in the usual direction.
+The altered infrastructure arrangements, which are illustrated in figure 3, included the provision of points indicators at the stop boards applicable to trains departing from a crossing loop in the usual direction.
 TPWS status indicators were also incorporated into these new lineside indicators, in addition to those inside the instrument huts.
 The combined points indicator and TPWS indicator is known as a 'Departure Direction Points Indicator' (DDPI).
 Withdrawing a token for the forward section causes the points to move to the correct position for a departing train.
 The points self-restore to the normal position behind a departing train.
 The first crossing loop to be converted was at Tenby, in December 2009.